 Remember Jack and Diane?
 Well, they’re not doing so hot these days.
 Tracking down the stars of yesterday’s songs to get the update.

 In bad economic times, it’s hard to be picky about your job.
-Ex-Screw editor Ivan Lerner is still writing, though now about petroleum, not porn.
+Ex-Screw editor Jonah Cassidy is still writing, though now about petroleum, not porn.

 Death knocks.
 Your doctor tells you it’s time to start exercising or, well, it’s all over.